Easysoft

 How do I connect Oracle to Microsoft Access?

-Article : 00971
+00971

 Oracle 9i and Oracle 8i users can find detailed instructions on how to set this up in the following article Accessing ODBC and JDBC Data Sources from Oracle Heterogeneous Services (hsODBC).

-Oracle 11g and Oracle 10g users can refer to Accessing SQL Server from Oracle with Database Gateway for ODBC (DG4ODBC).
-Although this document describes how to connect Oracle to a remote SQL Server database, the process is the same for MS Access.
-In the "Install, Configure and Test the ODBC Driver" section, configure an ODBC-ODBC Bridge client data source that points to a system ODBC data source for the target Access database.
+Oracle 12c (and later) users can refer to Accessing SQL Server from Oracle with Database Gateway for ODBC (DG4ODBC).
+Although this document describes how to connect Oracle to a remote SQL Server database, the process is the same for Microsoft Access.
+In the Install, Configure and Test the ODBC Driver section, configure an ODBC-ODBC Bridge client data source that points to a system ODBC data source for the target Access database.

 You can also use the ODBC-ODBC Bridge to connect to any other remote Windows database from Oracle.

-You can find other ODBC Drivers that you can use with Oracle's heterogeneous services here.
+You can find other ODBC Drivers that you can use with Oracle's Heterogeneous Services here.

 Applies To